Annual Practising Certificates

 The addition hours to make up 880 clinical hours (520 hours for single scope, 160 hours for dual scope), may include any combination of:

 - Direct supervision of staff in clinical practice,

 - Quality assurance directly related to the delivery of medical radiation technology/radiation therapy,

-- Research activities which inform practise.
+- Research activities which inform medical imaging/radiation therapy practice.

 If you do not meet these required clinical hours, whether you are practising in a single or multiple scopes, you may be issued with an APC that includes a condition requiring you to work under supervision until you can satisfy the Board that you have met the required number of clinical hours.